 What is a Private Pilot Certificate?

-What are the qualifications to become a private pilot?
-The basic ones are that you have to be 17 years or older and able to read and speak English.
-Then you have to receive a specified amount of training for the private pilot certificate which will enable you to take and pass two tests leading to your certificate.
+The basic requirements are that you must be 17 years or older and be able to read and speak English.
+Beyond that, you’ll undergo a specified amount of training, preparing you for the two essential tests required for your certificate.

 Wherever your Private Pilot Certificate takes you, it will be to a larger, richer, more rewarding life.